The Notations

-The Notations are an American soul group formed at high school in Chicago, Illinois in the late 1960s.
+The Notations are an American soul group formed at high school in Chicago in the late 1960s.

 Career

-The group recorded for Tad Records early in their career; at a point in their career, Syl Johnson brought The Notations to Twinight (based in Chicago).
-Their first million-dollar seller was a song produced by Syl Johnson entitled "I'm Still Here."
-The follow-up single to that was a song entitled "At The Crossroads," written by group member James Stroud.
-The original members were Clifford Curry, Lasalle Matthews, and James Stroud.
+The group recorded for Tad Records early in their career; at a point in their career, Syl Johnson brought The Notations to Twinight Records (based in Chicago).
+Their first million-dollar seller was a song produced by Johnson entitled "I'm Still Here."
+The follow-up single was a song entitled "At The Crossroads," written by group member James Stroud.
+The original members were Clifford Curry, Lasalle Matthews, and Stroud.
 The group stayed with Twilight Records until the company closed.
 In 1973, the group joined Curtom/Gemigo Records, a label owned and operated by Curtis Mayfield.

 The new lineup of the group consisted of Clifford Curry, Lasalle Matthews, Bobby Thomas, and Walter Jones.
 They charted a song entitled "It Only Hurts for a Little While," written by Howard Sanderford.
 There were follow-up songs: It's Alright, This Feeling (written by Chuck Jackson and Marvin Yancy).
-Also, there was a cut that charted on the disco side entitled "Think Before You Stop."
-There was a song that did very well overseas entitled "SuperPeople."
+There was a cut which charted on the disco side entitled "Think Before You Stop" and a song which did very well overseas entitled "SuperPeople."
 The group stayed on Curtom/Gemigo until the doors closed in 1979.